 Temporary OMOs are typically used to address reserve needs that are deemed to be transitory in nature.
-These operations are either repos or reverse repos.
+These operations are either repurchase agreements (repos) or reverse repos (RRPs).
 Under a repo, the FRBNY Trading Desk buys a security under an agreement to resell that security in the future.
 A repo is the economic equivalent of a collateralized loan; the difference between the purchase and sale prices reflects the interest on the loan.

 Under a reverse repo, the Trading Desk sells a security under an agreement to repurchase that security in the future.
 A reverse repo is the economic equivalent of collateralized borrowing.
-Reverse repos are a tool that can be used for managing money market interest rates and are expected to provide the Federal Reserve with greater control over short-term rates.3
+Reverse repos are a tool that can be used for managing money market interest rates and are expected to provide the Federal Reserve with greater control over short-term rates.4

-Repo and reverse repo operations are conducted as competitive multiple-price auctions.
-Reverse repo operations can also be conducted in a fixed-rate format in which bids by participating institutions are awarded in full up to a maximum bid amount at a predetermined interest rate.
-Amounts outstanding under repos and reverse repos are reported weekly in tables 1, 2, 8, and 9 of the H.4.1 statistical release.
+Repo and reverse repo operations are conducted as competitive auctions.
+Amounts outstanding under repos and reverse repos are reported weekly in tables 1, 2, 5, and 6 of the H.4.1 statistical release.